Original vs Print Artwork

 • A signature you can't identify

-If you’re unsure, upload photos and we’ll help determine whether it’s original or a print—and what that means for value.
+If you're unsure, upload photos and we'll help determine whether it's an original or a reproduction print — and what that means for value.
+You can also start with a free art appraisal to understand your options before deciding to sell.

 Get Free Valuation